-Born in Belarus and now a New York based artist, Yu-Baba has studied art since her childhood to later graduate from the faculty of Architecture in Minsk, Belarus.
+Born in Belarus and now a New York-based artist, Yu-Baba has studied art since her childhood to later graduate from the faculty of Architecture in Minsk, Belarus.
 She now brings both together; creating murals on buildings all over the world, mainly in the United States.
-I love her work because of the vibrant colours and the beautiful flow her work contains.
+I love her work because of the vibrant colors and the beautiful flow her work contains.
 Yu-baba invites you to her inner world by looking at her art.

 Hi Yu-Baba, thank you for your time!
 Are you busy with projects at the moment?

 Hi, Thank you for the opportunity to tell my story and reach a new audience.
-Since the time when my husband Key Detail and I moved to US I can’t imagine time when I am not busy.
-After comfortable and stable life in Belarus, here in New York we feel that time is moving so fast.
-This city is extremely expensive so we try to be busy and take all interesting opportunities.
-For the further several months Key Detail and I have scheduled our art tour.
-It is going to be couple of US states and countries, commission jobs and art festivals.
+Since the time when my husband Key Detail and I moved to the US, I can’t imagine a time when I am not busy.
+After a comfortable and stable life in Belarus, here in New York, we feel that time is moving so fast.
+This city is extremely expensive so we try to be busy and take all the interesting opportunities.
+For the further several month’s Key Detail and I have scheduled our art tour.
+It is going to be a couple of US states and countries, commission jobs and art festivals.
 I am very excited about our plans!
 I am preparing everything concerning sketches and concepts, paint orders, accommodations, tickets and so on.
 I can’t live without traveling and moving somewhere probably because in my childhood I lived in so many places.
 That’s why I always need new impressions from new locations.
-Also I am experimenting with a new medium for me like watercolor and coloring pencils to add something fresh in my body of work.
-All this is not easy to combine with full time motherhood.
+Also, I am experimenting with a new medium for me like watercolor and coloring pencils to add something fresh in my body of work.
+All this is not easy to combine with full-time motherhood.